Lobster: Legal status

-Switzerland

 In 2018, Switzerland was the first country to ban the live boiling of lobsters.
 In Switzerland lobsters need to be knocked out, or killed instantly, before they are boiled.
 They also receive other forms of protection while in transit.

-Recognition of the sentience of European lobsters

-A 2021 London School of Economics report found strong evidence to suggest that lobsters can experience pain.
-Dr Jonathan Birch, Principal Investigator on the project, said, "After reviewing over 300 scientific studies, we concluded that cephalopod molluscs and decapod crustaceans should be regarded as sentient, and should therefore be included within the scope of animal welfare law."

-Following the publication of the report, octopuses, crabs and lobsters are now protected under stronger animal welfare legislation in the UK (under the Animal Welfare (Sentience) Bill).

 Fishery and aquaculture

 Lobsters are caught using baited one-way traps with a color-coded marker buoy to mark cages.
 Lobster is fished in water between 1 and 500 fathom, although some lobsters live at 2000 fathom.
 Cages are of plastic-coated galvanized steel or wood.
 A lobster fisher may tend to as many as 2,000 traps.

-In the United States, conservation measures include a federal law prohibiting the purchase, sale, transport, shipment, or possession of any lobster that is less than 3 1/4 inches or more than 5 inches in length, or that are egg-bearing.
+In the United States, conservation measures include a federal law prohibiting the purchase, sale, transport, shipment, or possession of any lobster whose carapace length is less than 3 1/4 inches or more than 5 inches, or that are egg-bearing.
 American lobstermen are required to mark egg-bearing female lobsters with a V-notch, a small, painless slit made to the tail that indicates to future trappers that fertile lobsters must always be thrown back into the sea upon capture.

 Around the year 2000, owing to overfishing and high demand, lobster aquaculture expanded.